nicolaka/ucp-sd-ra/README.md

 In order for different microservice containers to communicate, they must first discover each other.
 The introduction of multi-host networking in Docker 1.9 enabled multiple services belonging to a single application to be connected via an Overlay Network that spans multiple nodes.
 More information on [Overlay Networks](https://docs.docker.com/engine/userguide/networking/get-started-overlay/).
 Docker 1.10 added an embedded DNS-based for hostname lookups for a more reliable and scalable service discovery.

 Containers deployed using Docker 1.10 can now use DNS to resolve the IP of other containers on the same network.
-This behaviour works out of the box for user-defined bridge and overlay networks.
+This behavior works out of the box for user-defined bridge and overlay networks.

 Docker 1.10 also introduced the concept of _network alias_.
 A network alias abstracts multiple containers under a single alias.
 This means that scaled services ( e.g `docker-compose scale service=number`) can be grouped under and resolved by a single alias.
 Docker will resolve the alias to a healthy container that belongs to that alias.
 This is extremely helpful for stateless services where any container can be used to provide a service.
 Docker uses round-robin DNS resolution to load-balance requests across all healthy containers that are part of an alias.